DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>As your eyes and ears adjust to the cold, subterranean corridor, you notice that the tunnel isn't as silent as the staircase above.
 An eerie, low-pitched sound echoes through the space—and you soon recognize it as a deep, incessant chanting.</p>
 </div>

+**_Milestone_**.
+Descending into Death House's dungeon level completes a story milestone.
+When the party exits the secret stairs, award each player 200 XP.
 ## A2f.
 The Basement
 ### Family Crypts
 <span class="citation"><em>This scene takes place in Appendix B: Area 23.</em></span>